On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

 An {\em $\M$-strong natural transformation} between $\M$-strong functors $(F,\st),(G,\st): \A \to \B$ is a natural transformation $\alpha:F \to G$ satisfying

 $\M$-costrong natural transformations between $\M$-costrong functors are defined similarly, by reversing the direction of the vertical arrows in the diagram above.

-One important aspect of $\M$-(co)strong functors and $\M$-(co)strong natural transformations, is their {\em compositionality}.
-Albeit trivial from the perspective of category theory, it has successfully been applied in the semantics of computations.
-Formally, $\M$-actions, $\M$-costrong functors and $\M$-costrong natural transformations determine a $2$-category~\cite{BluteCockettSeely1997}.
-We shall write $[\A,\B]_{\cst}$ for the category of $\M$-costrong functors and costrong natural transformations between two $\M$-actegories $\A$ and $\B$.
-As it is the case in any $2$-category, $\M$-costrong endofunctors determine a {\em monoidal} category $(\mathsf{End}(\A)_\cst, \circ, \id)$ with respect to functor composition.
+\begin{remark} One important aspect of $\M$-(co)strong functors and $\M$-(co)strong natural transformations, is their {\em compositionality}.
+Although it comes {\em for free} from the perspective of category theory (see Proposition~\ref{prop:compos-dl} and Remark~\ref{rem:compos-dl}), compositionality is one of the key features in the semantics of computation.
+Formally, $\M$-actions, $\M$-costrong functors and $\M$-costrong natural transformations determine a $2$-category $\mact_\cst$~\cite{BluteCockettSeely1997}.
+In particular, $\mact_\cst(\A,\B)$ denotes the hom-category of $\M$-costrong functors and costrong natural transformations between two $\M$-actegories $\A$ and $\B$.
+As it is the case in any $2$-category, $\M$-costrong endofunctors determine a {\em monoidal} category $(\mact_\cst(\A,\A), \circ, \id)$ with respect to functor composition. \end{remark}

-\begin{example} In case $\M$ is braided (or even symmetric) monoidal, the action of an object $S$ of $\M$ determines a simultaneously $\M$-strong and $\M$-costrong functor $F_S:\A \to \A$, given by $F_S (X) = S \cdot X$ (the (co)strength being induced by the braiding/symmetry).
-If additionally $S$ is a (co)monoid in $\M$, then $F_S$ becomes a (co)monad, with associated (co)unit and (co)multiplication being $\M$-(co)strong natural transformations.
-That is, $F_S$ is an $\M$-(co)strong (co)monad.
-In particular, this is the case for cartesian monoidal categories, like $(\set,\times,\one)$, where every object naturally carries a comonoid structure.
-For example, take the $(\set,\times,\one)$-costrong comonad $F_S (X) = S \times X$ on $\set$, usually known as the {\tt Writer} comonad.
-As explained above, its costrength $\cst : S \times M \times X \to M \times S \times X$ is induced by the symmetry of the cartesian product.
-The results of Section~\ref{sec:costrong=copointed} will show that this is the only possible $(\set, \times, \one)$-costrength on the {\tt Writer} comonad (even on the underlying functor part).
+\begin{example} Let $\A$ be an $\M$-actegory.
+In case $\M$ is braided (or even symmetric) monoidal, the action of an object $M$ of $\M$ on $\A$ determines a simultaneously $\M$-strong and $\M$-costrong {\tt Writer}-like functor $F_M:\A \to \A$, given by $F_M (X) = M \cdot X$ (the (co)strength being induced by the braiding/symmetry). \footnote{It is the endofunctor part that we intend to emphasise in this section, not the (graded) monad aspect.} If additionally $M$ is a (co)monoid in $\M$, then $F_M$ becomes a (co)monad, with associated (co)unit and (co)multiplication being $\M$-(co)strong natural transformations.
+That is, $F_M$ is an $\M$-(co)strong (co)monad. \footnote{By an $\M$-(co)strong (co)monad we mean one for which the (co)multiplication and the (co)unit are compatible with the (co)strength in the obvious way.} In particular, this is the case for cartesian monoidal categories acting on themselves, like $(\set,\times,\one)$, where every object $M$ naturally carries a comonoid structure, hence induces the $(\set,\times,\one)$-strong and costrong comonad $F_M (X) = M \times X$.
+As mentioned above, the costrength $\cst : N \times (M \times X) \to M \times (N \times X)$ is determined by the symmetry of the cartesian product.
+The results of the subsequent Section~\ref{sec:costrong=copointed} will show that this is {\em the only $(\set, \times, \one)$-costrength} on the {\tt Writer} comonad (even on the underlying functor part).

 \end{example}